Dragonmonk111/layer-sdk/packages/climb/README.md

 [source code](./src/transaction.rs#L29)

-Technically, you don't even need a `SigningClient` for transactions, a `SigningKey` + `TxBuilder` + `QueryClient` is enough, but this is unwieldy.
-When you want to change transaction defaults, it's more convenient to get a `TxBuilder` from the `SigningClient`, and pass that as a parameter to the method:
+Technically, you don't even need a `SigningClient` for transactions, a `TxSigner` + `TxBuilder` + `QueryClient` is enough, but this is unwieldy.
+When you want to change transaction defaults, it's more convenient to get a `TxBuilder` from the `SigningClient`, and pass that as a parameter to the method (it will automatically pass the `TxSigner` along):

 ```